department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 When the test gets to an array page (matched by the `regex`), it uses `arrayPath` to look up the appropriate data to fill out the page's fields.

-**Although this is technically an optional setting, it's necessary to pass form tests that involve filling out array pages.**
+**Although this is technically an optional setting, it's required in order to pass tests that involve filling out array pages.**

 It's recommended to use `createTestConfig` to automatically generate the values for this setting.